-The Apocalypse Later International Fantastic Film Festival (ALIFFF) is the only annual dedicated genre film festival in the sixth largest city in the United States.
+The Apocalypse Later International Fantastic Film Festival (ALIFFF) is the only annual dedicated genre film festival in the fifth largest city in the United States.

 We're already growing ALIFFF and will grow further, but we will always remain true to our core ideals, which are to find the very best genre films from anywhere in the world and screen them to audiences at as low a cost as is possible without sacrificing quality.
 We want 'fantastic' to refer to our quality as much as our genres!

 Our content is features and short films from across the fantastic genres, not only horror and science fiction but also fantasy, crime, action, grindhouse, the punked genres and what can only be described as cult film.
 We love the depth that features can explore but also firmly believe that every opportunity to screen quality short films to a live audience is a good opportunity!

 Our venue is the Phoenix Center for the Arts, which is centrally located in downtown Phoenix right off I-10.
 There is free parking right next to the building.
 We will be screening in the Third Street Theater, which seats a comfortable 210.
 A variety of concessions and beers will be on sale and we will be once again providing free popcorn for everyone!

 ALIFFF was founded by Hal C. F. Astell, a film critic and award-winning author who has been part of the film festival community since 2007.
 His reviews have been quoted on DVD covers, posters and Kickstarter campaigns in multiple languages, as well as within trailers.
 He runs the Apocalypse Later Empire at http://www.apocalypselaterempire.com/ and has four books in print on film.

 Hal is also an experienced screener, programmer and judge for a variety of film festivals and challenges.
 He also programs free mini-film festivals at conventions across the American southwest, playing to the events' themes; most are genre-based, usually science fiction, steampunk or horror.